 Questions related to property assessments in the City of Harbor Springs can be addressed to the Assessor, C. Jeffrey Grimm, via e-mail at email@example.com

-Parcel records can be found at https://is.bsasoftware.com/BSA.IS/default.aspx.
+Parcel records can be found on the Emmet County website.

 To promote orderly development of both residential and commercial property, and to protect property owners, the use of property in Harbor Springs is guided and regulated through the City's Zoning Code.
 Each zoning district has specific options and limitations to encourage the logical and orderly use of land for similar and compatible buildings and uses.
-See Zoning Codes

 Property Taxes are billed to the Residents twice a year.
 The property taxes billed are for all of the "Taxing Agencies" that are authorized by state law to levy a property tax, such as the School District, Intermediate School District, Community College, Emmet County, Lakeview Cemetery and the City of Harbor Springs.
 Some of the "Taxing Agencies" levy their taxes in the summer, some in the winter, and some in both.
 Questions about your tax bill may be directed to the City Treasurer, Nick Whitaker or Deputy Treasurer, Janet Hendricks at (231) 526-2104 or by email firstname.lastname@example.org.